Bounds in simple hexagonal lattice and classification of 11-stick knots: Classification of 11-stick Knots

 For the second subcase, the $w$-stick in the upper square is below the $z$-stick and the lower square has sticks differing in the $x$-coordinate.
 Let $a$ be the $x$-coordinate of the rightmost $w$-stick minus $1$.
 Then, we can replace $z$ with the following sequence of sticks: $x_{0a}y_{0l}x_{bl}$.

-Now, we will address the possibility of $x$- or $y$-sticks in the square on the same $w$-level as the $z$-stick.
+We need to address the possibility of $x$- or $y$-sticks in the square on the same $w$-level as the $z$-stick.
 If we want to replace a $z$-stick with an $x$- and $y$-stick and are obstructed by a stick on the border of the square, we can simply combine them.
-If there is a $x$- or $y$-stick within the square, it must be connected to one of the other types; otherwise, it would intersect the $z$-stick.
-Thus, we can perform an $R$-move if there are no $w$-sticks in the way.
-If there is a $w$-stick in the way, we can replace that $w$-stick in our procedure with an intersection of the $x$- and $y$-sticks.
+We will now consider the case where an $x$- or $y$-stick is in the interior of the square.
+Without loss of generality, suppose that it is an $x$-stick.
+Note that one endpoint of the $x$-stick must be connected to the $z$-stick.
+There are two ways that this can occur, namely through a $zxyx$ sequence of sticks or a $zyx$ sequence of sticks.